If you still believe that your ISP isn’t interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 In reality, there exist at least 4 reasons why tracking your online activities is very lucrative for ISPs, and why they’ll work every angle to dig into your sensitive data.

-ISP tracking is a process during which your ISP monitors and records everything you do online.
+ISP tracking is a process during which your ISP monitors and records your online activity.

-That means that anything from your search history to email conversations are constantly tracked by your Internet Service Provider.
+That means that anything from your search history to email conversations is constantly tracked and logged by your Internet Service Provider.

 While you may think that your Internet admin sits in the head office and manually checks each user’s connection, it’s not exactly what happens.

-The process of monitoring and logging your online activity is usually fully automated, and therefore your ISP can track hundreds of thousands users at the same time, including yourself.
+The process of monitoring and logging your online activity is usually fully automated, and therefore your ISP can simultaneously track hundreds of thousands users, including yourself.

 Why Is Your ISP Tracking You